makototakahara/makototakahara.github.io/_posts/2024-01-08-at-the-top-of-my-bucket-list.md

 Recently, many people have been asking me if I gained weight, so it would be wise to hold off #2 for the time being.
 (Un)fortunately, I managed to check #3 off of my list.

-So here I am, writing my first blog post for my personal website.
+So here I am, writing a first blog post for my personal website.
 While we're on the topic, I want to circle back to #1 and talk about my goal of visiting all 30 MLB stadiums.

 ## How my dream came to be.
 It all started in 2016, when I came across an Instagram post about the 2017 World Baseball Classic.
-I wanted to go, but there were a few problems: I had no money or solo travelling experience.
+Japanese superstars were set to go up against their international counterparts in Tokyo, an event I could not miss as a fan of both MLB and Nippon Professional Baseball.
+Unfortunately, I lived in Hong Kong at the time, with no money to my name and no solo travelling experience.

+I thought about ways to make the trip work.

 ![WBC 2017](/images/IMG_6648.jpeg)
 *Tokyo Dome, 2017 World Baseball Classic*